Beginner's FAQ's (Frequently Asked Questions)

 SLOW DOWN!
 The decisions you make now can affect you (and your pocketbook) for a long time!

-Don't be in a hurry to make decisions, and don't base them in the limited information you have right now, or just the advice of ONE "guru", the hobby is littered with "experts"
+Don't be in a hurry to make decisions, and don't base them in the limited information you have right now, or just the advice of ONE "guru", the hobby is littered with "experts", and not all are experts, believe me.

-I promise that if you read through this whole FAQ (this page and the 10 sub pages), you'll have a logical and quick way to answer the questions that will direct you to your best enjoyment of the hobby.
+I PROMISE that if you read through this whole FAQ (this page and the 10 sub pages), you'll have a logical and quick way to answer the questions that will direct you to your best enjoyment of the hobby.
 What you learn will stand the "test" of facts and reason, no matter who else is giving you advice.
-You won't be one of the people bemoaning buying the "wrong thing".
+You won't be one of the people bemoaning buying the "wrong thing", or worse, get so frustrated you give up.

 Second advice: